rmanaem/esports-prediction/README.md

 ### Measure of Success

-To benchmark each model’s performance, a dummy clas- sifier was created to provide a baseline to match against each of the scores posted.
+To benchmark each model’s performance, a dummy classifier was created to provide a baseline to match against each of the scores posted.
 Using a uniform distribution, the classifier chooses a winner randomly, akin to flipping a coin.

 | Measure | Value |
 | --- | ----------- |